Mathemodica/ModelicaPowerSystemBook/README.md

 ### (Re-)Purchase

 - Edition 1.0.3 [here via Gumroad](https://gum.co/mathemodica-powsys) (you are contributing to the maintenance of this e-book & encouraging similar future initiatives)
-- Edition 1.0.3 for free [here via Gumroad](https://gum.co/mathemodica-powsys-free) (if you decide for the free version, signficant constructive feedback and/or a contribution is appreciated).
+- Edition 1.0.3 for free [here via Gumroad](https://gum.co/mathemodica-powsys-free) (signficant constructive feedback and/or a contribution is appreciated).

 To be delivered by Email.